______________ Lucy ____________

 No dizziness sets in, or nausea, and my headache doesn’t worsen when I sit up, so I stay upright.

 Deklan watches me for signs of distress.
 He looks ready to catch me if I keel over.

-Breaking eye contact, seeking to relieve her growing self-consciousness, she turned her gaze out the window to her right.
-Beyond the glass was darkness so she couldn’t see much, other than a dirt driveway to the left, a black F-150 parked near the house.
+When he keeps watching me, I start to feel a little self-conscious so I break eye contact and look out the window to my right.
+Beyond the glass is only darkness so I can’t see much, other than a dirt driveway to the left and a black F-150 parked near the house.

 “Lucy - ”